sdondley/Dist-Zilla-for-Beginners/intro.md

 installer automatically or at least allow for partial installation of your software.
 The installer should alert the users if any problems were encountered and help users fix them, if possible.

+## Software Distributions Help Users Find and Use Your Software

 Our more modern age of computing has also introduced less obvious jobs for software distributions but that are just as important if you expect your